6 Things to Know about Buc-ee’s - NewsBreak

 Who is ‘Buc-ee’ and what’s with the beaver?

-Buc-ee’s was founded by co-founders Don Wasek and Arch “Beaver” Aplin; with Aplin making the name “Buc-ee’s” by combining his own childhood nickname and that of his dog, “Buck;” along with the Ipana toothpaste’s animated mascot, Bucky the beaver.
+Buc-ee’s was founded by co-founders Don Wasek and Arch “Beaver” Aplin; Aplin made the name “Buc-ee’s” by combining his own childhood nickname and that of his dog, “Buck;” along with the Ipana toothpaste’s animated mascot, Bucky the beaver.

 What are Beaver Nuggets?